solana-labs/solana/docs/src/proposals/unified-scheduler.md

 fast to execute, quite large in quantities, and inherently high-priority.

-All in all, any upcoming changes to the scheduler must accommodate to the versatility of these peculiar load pattern.
-At the same time, it shouldn't be over-otpmized for the currnet pattern, using hueritics and/or fairness skew.
+All in all, any upcoming changes to the scheduler must accommodate to the divergence of these peculiar load pattern.
+At the same time, it shouldn't be over-optimized for the current pattern, introducing heuristics and/or fairness skew.
-That's because any blockchain network's schduling inbalance can be exploited by malicious users.
+That's because any blockchain network's scheduling imbalance can be exploited by malicious users.
 It should strictly strive for being generic/adaptive, not like other problem settings (i.e. trusted environments).

 That means, synthesized benchmark results should be taken with a grain of salt